michaelpanco/ipams_BE/README.md

  1. Clone the project repository.
  2. Go to the main directory of your project and run `composer install`.
- 3. Manually create .env file in your root directory, copy the .env.example and change the setting aside from JWT_SECRET
+ 3. Import the dbinit.sql (found in the root directory) to your MySQL database.
- 4. Import the dbinit.sql (found in the root directory) to your MySQL database,
+ 4. Manually create .env file in your root directory, copy the .env.example and change the setting aside from JWT_SECRET

 ### Notice